mirzaakhena/yourwishes/README.md

 		...
 ```

-10. Modify Controller for `DisplayAllWishes`
+10. Modify Controller for `DisplayAllWishes`.
+Remember to remove the bindJson part since we don't have the request input
 ```

 	type Wishes struct {